MultiPoolMiner/MultiPoolMiner/README.txt

 General section

 Most of these parameters are automatically filled with values that were passed to MPM via the start batch file.
-For now just leave it as it is.
+For now just leave them as they are.

 ====================================================================